jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 To empower automated clients to correctly store @rdf resources, we suggest the usage of a descriptive vocabulary.
 Existing structure definitions of data spaces like Type Index @bib:type-index and Shape Trees @bib:shape-tree focus on read queries and insufficiently support write queries.
 These structure definitions fail to express the underlying decision-making of why a resource is stored where it is.

 We therefore introduce a new vocabulary, @sgv.
 This vocabulary takes inspiration from the Shape Tree Specification, but does not extend it.
 The vocabulary aims to express where and why a resource is stored in a location.
-@sgv is created with a primary focus on @ldp @bib:ldp interfaces, extending @ldp containers to be be structured.
+@sgv is created with a primary focus on @ldp @bib:ldp interfaces, extending @ldp containers to be structured.
 A container marked as structured has a strict definition of where containing containers/resources are located.
 We shortly introduce some basic concepts in @sgv:
 #list(marker: "",
 [*Resource Collection*: Corresponds to a group of @rdf resources.], [*Unstructured Collection*: Corresponds to a classical @ldp container or @http resource], [*Structured Collection*: A canonical or derived collection.],